A Diffractive Axicon (DA) is a kind of Diffractive Optical Element (DOE) that transforms a laser beam into a ring shape (a Bessel intensity profile).

 Unlike a Refractive Axicon (RA), which is defined with an apex angle or a cone angle, a Diffractive Axicon (DA) is defined by its divergence angle.
 The divergence angle defines ring diameter in specific distance.

-The divergence angle ß can be calculated from the diffraction grating equation:
+The divergence angle ß (defined from peak to peak in intensity) can be calculated from the diffraction grating equation:

 The ring diameter can be calculated from a geometrical point of view: